Amy Aves Challenger

 .....

-Prompts inspire participants to develop writing and listening skills in an encouraging environment.
-Participants of all backgrounds write, share, and provide feedback on writing.
+Visual, written, and spoken prompts inspire participants to develop writing and listening skills in an encouraging environment.
+Participants of all backgrounds write, share, listen, and provide feedback on writing.

 Writing Level: All levels welcome